AbdulAhad2659/AI-Powered-Resume-Rater/readme.md

 pip install -r reqs.txt
 ```

-> If your project uses `requirements.txt` instead of `reqs.txt`, use that file instead.

 ### 3. Configuration

-Create a `.env` file in the project root (or copy from `.env.example` if provided) and set your keys and basic options:
+Update the `.env` or create a `.env` file in the project root and set your keys and basic options:

 ```env
 # --- API Keys (Required) ---